 Yes – this DIY project really works.
 It will stick and it won’t chip as long as you apply it properly 😉

 And the first and probably the most important thing you need to do is to clean the entire surface thoroughly.
 Because if you paint with some dirt still left on your floor, you’ll end up with spots and lines where the paint did not stick.
-And this will be very obvious if you are using a dark coloured paint!
+And this will be very obvious if you are using dark-coloured paint!
 So vacuum it, mop it and just make sure there are no debris, dust or hair strands on your floor.